Load libraries ----------------------------------------------------------

 Portability

-package to make this script more portable.
+We used the renv package to make this script more portable.
 More information on this package and how it works can be found here.